 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

-A: I played bass and double bass on "El Elefante y el Jinete" by Agustin Donati.
+A: I love "Lo del tiempo lo vemos" by Julian Barneix, it was my first take as a producer and string arranger.
+The playing was superb and i'm really happy with the results.
+As a sessionist, i played bass and double bass on "El Elefante y el Jinete" by Agustin Donati.
 I think it's an amazing album and i'm really proud of my work there.
 Also i loved the work we've done on "The Last Word" by Fede Petro.
 It was recorded 100% live and has an amazing feel.

 Q: What other musicians or music production professionals inspire you?

-A: I look up to bassist and producers who always think of the song first.
+A: I look up to producers and musicians who always think of the song first.
 I love the work of Joseph Mount (Metronomy) and Kevin Parker (Tame Impala) and I'm amazed by the work of Sting, his playing and his compositions.
+I also love AIR, and every record they've been involved with.